-This course provides the student the opportunity to examine environmental stressors that alter the well-being of family and groups in the community.
+This course provides the student with the opportunity to examine environmental stressors that alter the well-being of family and groups in the community.
 The student is directed to visualize the family and the community as responsible agents in their health practices.
 Using research knowledge is deepened, and principles applied for promotion, restoration of health, and prevention of disease in individuals, families, and community groups.
 An estimate of the needs of a population is made.
-This course is offered face-to-face and not face-to-face.
-It requires practice clinical in various settings.

-NURS 4114THEORY AND PRACTICE IN THE

-ADMINISTRATION OF NURSING SERVICES5 CREDITS
+NURS 4114 THEORY AND PRACTICE IN THE 5 CREDITS 135 HOURS ADMINISTRATION OF NURSING SERVICES

-135 HOURSPre-requirements: NURS 3503, NURS 3504, NURS 3505, NURS 4113, STAT 3103
+Pre-requirements: NURS 3503, NURS 3504, NURS 3505, NURS 4113, STAT 3103

-This course provides the opportunity to synthesize the knowledge acquired to promote the wellbeing of groups of individuals in various health settings.
+This course provides the opportunity to synthesize the knowledge acquired to promote the well-being of groups of individuals in various health settings.
 The role of the leader is valued and exhibited in promoting changes that improve nursing practice using the results of scientific research.
 Different leadership roles, interpersonal relationship problems, basic knowledge of the personnel evaluation process, and patterns of task assignment in the hospital environment are analyzed.
 Analysis of situations is carried out to apply the role of leader.
 This "Capstone" course is offered face-to-face and not face-to-face.
 It requires clinical practice in various settings.